P21 API Authentication

 - Store credentials securely — use environment variables, not code

-- Handle token expiration — refresh 5 minutes before expiry to avoid failed requests
+- Handle token expiration — refresh 5 minutes before expiry to avoid failed requests (see Token Lifetime and Reuse)

 - Use consumer keys for service accounts — no password rotation needed